danielepolencic/channel4/README.md

 There's a one-to-one relationship between the producer `addEventListener` and the consumer `listenerFn`.
-Also the producer knows 1) there's a single listener attached, 2) how the data is feeded 3) when the data is going to be processed.
+Also the producer knows 1) there's a single listener attached, 2) how the data is feeded to the listener and 3) when the data is going to be processed.
 Adding a second listener introduces some challenges:

 ```js
 document.querySelector('button').addEventListener('click', (e) => {